IBM/LCN/README.md

 ```

 ### LCN Syntax
 The LCN package supports the following basic syntax for LCN programs.
-A
+An LCN program can be easily specified in a `.lcn` file.

-*proposition* can be specified by any string as long as it starts with a letter
+* An LCN *proposition* can be specified by any string as long as it starts with a letter
 and does not contain spaces.
 For example `A`, `x1` or `Abc12` are valid LCN
 propositions.

-A *formula* can be specified by a set of propositions connected by logical connectors.
+* An LCN *formula* can be specified by a set of propositions connected by logical connectors.
 The following connectors can be used: `and`, `or`, `xor`, `nand`, and `not`.
 The
 connectors can be specified by the following char symbols: `&`, `|`, `^`, `/` and `!`,
 respectively.
 In addition, it is possible to use paranthesis `()` for a more
 readable formula.
 Furthermore, for increased readability we recommend using the
 long form logical connectors instead of their short form counterparts (i.e., use `and` instead of `&`).

-The LCN sentences can be simply specified as follows:
+The two types of LCN sentences can be specified as follows:

 ```
 label: lb <= P(formula) <= ub
 label: lb <= P(formula | formula) <= ub
 ```

 where `label` is any string that starts with a letter and does not contain spaces.
+Note that each LCN sentence must have a unique label.

 The LCN below encodes the following simple example: *Bronchitis* (`B`) is more likely than *Smoking* (`S`); *Smoking* may cause *Cancer* (`C`) or *Bronchitis*; *Dyspnea* (`D`) or shortness of breadth is a common symptom for *Cancer* and *Bronchitis*; in case of *Cancer* we have either a positive *X-Ray* result (`X`) and *Dyspnea*, or a negative *X-Ray* and no *Dyspnea*.

 ```
+# This line is a comment
+# ... and so is this line :)

 s1: 0.05 <= P(B) <= 0.1
 s2: 0.3 <= P(S) <= 0.4
 s3: 0.1 <= P((B or C) | S) <= 0.2